Yemen’s Houthis launch missile attack on Israel as war on Iran intensifies

 The Israeli military said it intercepted one missile.

-The attack came hours after Saree signaled in a vague statement Friday that the rebels would join the war that has rattled the Middle East and shocked the global economy.
+The attack came hours after Saree signaled in a vague statement on Friday that the rebels would join the war that has rattled the Middle East and shocked the global economy.

-He said the rebels fired a barrage of ballistic missiles targeting what he described as “sensitive Israeli military sites” in southern Israel.
+Saree said on Saturday the rebels fired a barrage of ballistic missiles targeting what he described as “sensitive Israeli military sites” in southern Israel.

-Sirens went off around Beer Sheba and the area near Israel’s main nuclear research centre for the third time overnight Friday into Saturday as Iran and Hezbollah continued to fire on Israel overnight.
+Sirens went off around Beer Sheba and the area near Israel’s main nuclear research centre for the third time overnight Friday into Saturday as Iran and Hezbollah continued to fire on Israel.

-The Houthis have held Yemen’s capital, Sanaa, since 2014 and so far stayed out of the US-Israel war.
+The Houthis have held Yemen’s capital Sanaa since 2014 and so far stayed out of the US-Israel war.

 The militia’s attacks on shipping vessels during the Israel-Hamas war upended commercial transit in the Red Sea, through which about $1 trillion worth of goods passed each year.